linkedin/venice/docs/user_guide/write_api/push_job.md

 ### Full Push
 When performing a Full Push, the user takes advantage of the fact that Venice's datasets are versioned.
 The Full Push triggers the dynamic creation of a new dataset version, and then loads data into it in the background.
-The new dataset version is called a "future" version as long as data is still loading, and during that time, no online read traffic will hit it.
+The new dataset version is called a "future" version as long as data is still loading, and during that time, no online read traffic will be served from it.
 When the loading is determined to have successfully completed in a given datacenter, the new dataset version transitions from "future" to "current", whereas the old dataset version transitions from "current" to "backup".
 When a dataset version becomes current, online read traffic gets routed to it.

 ### Incremental Push
 When performing an Incremental Push, no new dataset versions are created, and data gets added into all existing versions